starikcetin/Eflatun.SceneReference/README.md

     // The scene is safe to use.
 It references a regular scene.
 }

-// If you have addressables support enabled, you can also get this state if (mySceneReference.State == SceneReferenceState.Addressable) {
+// If you have addressables support enabled, you can also get this state: if (mySceneReference.State == SceneReferenceState.Addressable) {
     // The scene is safe to use.
 It references an addressable scene.